thisisdevanshi/MSCA-31006-TimeSeries-Team-Project/README.md

 ## Data

 The training dataset consists of approximately 145k time series.
 Each of these time series represent a number of daily views of a different Wikipedia article, starting from July, 1st, 2015 up until December 31st, 2016.
-The leaderboard during the training stage is based on traffic from January, 1st, 2017 up until March 1st, 2017.

 You can find the data [here](https://www.kaggle.com/c/web-traffic-time-series-forecasting/data).